Aliases for CAPN3 Gene

 GeneCards Summary for CAPN3 Gene

 CAPN3 (Calpain 3) is a Protein Coding gene.
-Diseases associated with CAPN3 include Muscular Dystrophy, Limb-Girdle, Type 2A and Calpainopathy.
-Among its related pathways are Degradation of the extracellular matrix and Arrhythmogenic right ventricular cardiomyopathy (ARVC).
+Diseases associated with CAPN3 include Muscular Dystrophy, Limb-Girdle, Type 2A and Muscular Dystrophy, Congenital.
+Among its related pathways are Arrhythmogenic right ventricular cardiomyopathy (ARVC) and Apoptosis Pathway.
 GO annotations related to this gene include calcium ion binding and peptidase activity.
 An important paralog of this gene is CAPN9.

 UniProtKB/Swiss-Prot for CAPN3 Gene